List of The Venture Bros. characters: S.P.H.I.N.X.

 Originally a terrorist organization that served as the primary adversary of the O.S.I.
 20 years ago until its defeat in the Pyramid Wars of 1987.
 The conflict erupted when S.P.H.I.N.X. seemingly took credit for the Movie Night Massacre on Gargantua-1, resulting in the death of Jonas Venture Sr. and numerous others.
 However, it was later revealed that the Sovereign had framed S.P.H.I.N.X. using the form of S.P.H.I.N.X.
 Commander.
 Disillusioned with the O.S.I.'s bureaucracy, several of its members decided to adopt the S.P.H.I.N.X. identity, along with their surplus equipment, to combat rogue supervillains.
 By the end of season 4 and the start of season 5, former O.S.I. agents who had joined S.P.H.I.N.X. were reinstated into the O.S.I., leaving Henchman 21 as the sole remaining S.P.H.I.N.X. operative.
 Gary attempts to recruit new members but inadvertently reunites the original S.P.H.I.N.X. members.
-Aware that their loyalty chips will soon dissolve, resulting in their demise, they prepare for a final suicide attack against the O.S.I.
+Aware that their loyalty chips will soon dissolve, resulting in their death, they prepare for a final suicide attack against the O.S.I.
 S.P.H.I.N.X.'s rented headquarters within the Venture compound is destroyed in the season 5 episode "S.P.H.I.N.X.
 Rising", forcing Gary to reside in the Venture's backyard.
 The original surviving S.P.H.I.N.X. members are: